-- List of other debts, including car loans, student loans, child support.
+- List of other debts including car loans, student loans, child support, etc.

 Watch out for scammers

-Where there are people in financial straits, there are also scammers looking to take advantage of their desperation.
-A thief might pose as a mortgage professional or attorney, or claim to be the new owner of your loan to con you into making your payments to them.
+Where there are people in a financial crisis, there are also scammers looking to take advantage of their desperation.

 It’s easy to fall victim to unscrupulous people when you find yourself in a jam.
-Look critically at any offers that seem too good to be true, and keep an eye out for these scams:
+If an offer seems too good to be true, dig deeper before accepting.